rutujajanbandhu/Fruit_Vegetable_Recognition-ML/README.md

 Train a Convolutional Neural Network (CNN) model to classify these images.
 Evaluate the performance of the CNN model and compare the results.
 ## Table of Contents
-- Installation
 - Dataset
-- Data Visualization
 - Model Training
-- Model Evaluation
-- Results
+- Convolutional Neural Network
-- License
+- Result

 ## Dataset
 The dataset for this project, "Fruit and Vegetable Image Recognition," contains images of various fruits and vegetables categorized into different classes.
 The dataset is structured as follows: